dllndv/polymer-angular-hybrid-testing/README.md

 # polymer-angular-hybrid-testing
 This is a test app using both polymer and angular to see how we can test both with Protractor.
-You must have node and bower installed in order to run.
+You must have node and bower installed in order to run, and protractor in order to run the tests.

 It's built with kd7yva's polymer-startup app, which can be found [here](https://github.com/kd7yva/polymer-startup) along with instructions on how to run the app.